coralproject/coralproject-site-2016/contribute.md

 Help us by joining the community of people contributing to our code, suggesting features, and reporting bugs.

-Check out the sections below to get started, or take a look at [our technical documentation on contributing to the Coral Project.](http://coralprojectdocs.herokuapp.com/contribute/)
+Check out the sections below to get started, or take a look at [our technical documentation on contributing to the Coral Project.](http://coralprojectdocs.herokuapp.com/contribute/).
+All of our software is created under an [Apache 2.0 open source license.](http://www.apache.org/licenses/LICENSE-2.0) We’ll fully credit you for anything you make that we accept into our codebase.

 Before you begin, please review our [Code of Conduct.](code-of-conduct.html)